roguehistory/DIGH-HIST3812/content/en/week/ten/instructions.md

 ### Do

-1. Scraping Data Exercise
-2. Cleaning Data with Open Refine
+1. Cleaning Data with R
-3. Publishing Data with Datasette
+2. Publishing Data with Datasette

 I don't expect you to do these on your own in splendid isolation; I also don't expect that everyone will complete them.
 Just push yourself until you get stuck, then talk about it / look for help in Discord.